Weigh the advantages and disadvantages of buying a mobile home and you may be surprised at your findings.

 Definitions and distinctions

+To set the stage for your debate of the pros and cons of purchasing a mobile home, it might help to learn of some of the differences between mobile homes, manufactured homes and modular homes in order to make an informed choice.
 Manufactured homes and modular homes are similar in the sense that some or all of their components are pre-built or ready made.
-There are a couple important distinctions to be made, however.
+There are a couple important distinctions to be made between the two, however.

 Buying a mobile home: The Pros

 The greatest advantage of living in a mobile home park is affordability.
 You get to enjoy the perks of home ownership without the burden of paying a property tax or having to maintain the land and utilities.With rare exception, mobile homes cost far less than permanent homes built from the ground up; it’s not uncommon for a mobile home to cost 15 or even 20 percent less than a permanent home with similar space dimensions and amenities/fixtures.

 For homeowners interested in buying a stunning property or who live in an area where land costs are higher, a mobile home could be a good option.
 By reducing the cost you’ll be paying for the structure, you have more in your budget for land (they aren’t making any more of that these days).

 Another advantage of buying a manufactured home is that they tend to have fewer ownership costs than many other housing options.
 To clarify, if you own the land on which the mobile home has been installed, there’s a good chance you will be paying less in property taxes.
 If you don’t own the land (say your manufactured home is in a park or designed development) property taxes and any related fees will be rolled up into your maintenance fees or park charges.

 Moreover, mobile homes tend to require less maintenance, especially if you don’t own the land.
 You won’t have to deal with the costs to install and maintain plumbing/sewer lines, gas lines, landscaping or other property-related issues - that’s more money in your pocket.